 MSE(DSIT) (Tsinghua University)

-Applications for admissions to the GIX Dual Degree (MSTI + MSE(DSIT)) for fall of 2020 are no longer being accepted.
-Applications for fall of 2021 will open in October, 2020.
+Applications for admission to the dual degree (MSTI + MSE(DSIT)) for start in fall of 2021 is now open.
 To learn more about the MSE(DSIT) degree, please go to the Tsinghua University website.

 Minimum Admission Requirements